Pet Travel by Air

 - Don't travel during peak holiday times

-- Unless you absolutely have no choice, take only direct flights.
-If you must change airlines, be sure you can collect and then re-check your dog at the layover airport as airlines do not interline live cargo.
-Try to give yourself a long enough layover to take him out for a walk or checkout the airport dog relief area.
+- Don't change airlines as they will move your pet from plane to plane in layover countries as long as your layover is around 2 hours or less.
+If you must change airlines, be sure you can collect and then re-check your dog at the layover airport as airlines do not interline live animals.
+Know that you must clear customs and be compliant with the layover country's regulations if you claim your pet.
+Try to give yourself a long enough layover to take your pet out for a walk or checkout the airport dog relief area.

 - Make sure your dog's collar and ID tags are sturdy and reflect your cell phone number.

-- Be ABSOLUTELY certain that the door of the kennel is SECURE, really secure and attach zip ties on each corner.
+- Be ABSOLUTELY certain that the door of the kennel is SECURE, really secure and attach zip ties to each corner.
 Just above the door, write: "DO NOT open this door without the permission of owner or a licensed veterinarian!"